 One on hand, you can create your own Facebook group, invite members, and curate and guide the discussion.
-This method gives you the most control, but it also takes the most work and the longest amount of time (building a community isn’t easy).
+This method gives you the most control, but it also takes the most work and the most time since building a community isn’t easy.

 Once you’re happy with your Facebook content production, it’s time to look into paid ads.